BeyondList/BeyondApp/README.md

 * Welcome Screen
    * Animation showing how task pruning works
 * Login Screen
+  * login by using username and password
+  *  click 'submit' butto to sign up an account after typing in user name and password

 * Today Tab
    * Create a task